About Vovk.ts

 OpenAPI Mixins

-Vovk.ts schema and OpenAPI 3+ schema are different but convertible to each other.
-This allows you to mix Vovk.ts RPC modules with ones generated from OpenAPI schema files, implementing the same calling signature with triple input: params
+The Vovk.ts schema and OpenAPI 3.x schema differ but are convertible.
+This lets you mix Vovk.ts RPC modules with ones generated from OpenAPI schema files, implementing the same calling signature with triple input: params, query, body, and other options available for all RPC modules, such as init for custom headers, apiRoot to override the API root, etc.

-import { GithubIssuesRPC } from 'vovk-client';
+import { GithubIssuesAPI } from 'vovk-client';

-const issues = await GithubIssuesRPC.list({
+const issues = await GithubIssuesAPI.list({

 query: { filter: 'created' },